 My play Trace was selected for the 12 days of Christmas festival of new writing at The Tristan Bates Theatre on the 21st December 2017.
 It was directed by Alice Fitzgerald and the cast included Michaela Carberry, Elina Saleh, Stephen Tiller, Charlie Buckland, Nicholas Fretwell and Sara Pelosi.
-Currently in development with Alice Fitzgerald and hoping for production Autumn 2018.
+Currently in development with Alice Fitzgerald and Lexi Clare productions.

 Even the stars in the sky after trillions of years have to evaporate to make way for new ones.
 I’ve decided not to be bitter.’